For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 There are certain things that make you ineligible for the loan, so make sure to check these before you apply.
 If any of the following are applicable, you probably won't be able to receive the Doctoral Loan:

-1. You're already receiving funding from another source, such as Research Council Funding (e.g. studentships, stipends, scholarships), a Social Work Bursary or NHS bursary (simply being eligible for an NHS Bursary makes you ineligible for the Doctoral Loan, even if you're not receiving it)
+1. You're already receiving funding from another source, such as Research Council Funding (e.g. studentships, stipends, scholarships), a Social Work Bursary or an NHS bursary (simply being eligible for an NHS Bursary makes you ineligible for the Doctoral Loan, even if you're not receiving it)

 2. You're already receiving Student Finance payments for another course you're studying